-The courts are not like other places you may go.
+The courts are not like other places you may go to.
 When you file a divorce case in a Minnesota family court, you become subject to the jurisdiction of that court and the authority it is granted by the state Constitution.
-And while Minnesota family court is empowered to dissolve your marriage, it must follow the rules set up by the legislature and the state Supreme Court.
+And while the Minnesota family court is empowered to dissolve your marriage, it must follow the rules set up by the legislature and the state Supreme Court.

 This means it can only accept certain types of cases or grant specific requests.
 If you ask it to do something that is outside of its authority, it will likely refuse as a couple in New Hampshire found when they asked a family court in that state to vacate a divorce decree they had obtained a year earlier.